haakonhuynh/LLM-SEC-Training/README.md

 ## 📌 Why This Exists

 Most language models still struggle with financial reasoning grounded in real documents.
 This project tackles that by creating a scalable, quality-first pipeline to extract factual, well-cited prompts and answers directly from SEC filings (10-Ks and 10-Qs).
-The goal is simple: bridge the gap between language models and complex financial disclosures—with a human in the feedback loop.
+The goal is simple: enable LLMs to read complex financial disclosures with a human in the feedback loop.

 ---